ValentinOzeel/RAGalactic/README.md

 ## Key Features:

-• **Interactive PDF Assistant**: Engage with your PDF documents through a chatbot interface.
+• **Interactive PDF Assistant running locally**: Engage with your PDF documents through a chatbot interface running locally on your machine.

 • **PDF Management**:
     *Load New PDFs*: